paulllee/lamp-setup/README.md

 `sudo service apache2 restart`

+## Multiple Instances of Ubuntu

+If you decide to run multiple instances of Ubuntu, I highly recommend only running **ONE** instance at a time.

+Before opening a new instance, you should terminate ALL running instances of Ubuntu by using `wsl --shutdown` in Windows Terminal (PowerShell or CMD).

 # Before You Start

 If you are using websites that were previously set up on your local, make sure to create a backup of **ALL** databases.